AD-SDL/wei/docs/source/pages/how-to/module.rst

         name="example_module",
         version="0.0.1",
         model="Example-o-tron 5000",
-        port=1234, # Default port for the rest server description="A useful description of the device/robot/instrument this module can control, and any notable capabilities", )
+        port=1234, # Port for the rest server, defaults to 2000. description="A useful description of the device/robot/instrument this module can control, and any notable capabilities", )

-    # Configure your module here!
+    # TODO: Configure your module here!

     if __name__ == "__main__":
         example_module.start()